macp3o/linux-tweaks/README.md

 Setting 5 allows several requests to be sent to the server over a single connection.
 This is faster than establishing separate connections for each request.

-Settings 6-7 forbid web workers.
+Settings 6-7 limit web workers.
 Web workers were freezing the desktop UI by accessing the disk aggressively everytime I opened additional tabs.
-I initially faulted the disk cachet, but after troubleshooting, I found that web workers were running disk intensive tasks.
-After disabling web workers, Firefox became usable again.
+I initially faulted the disk cache, but after troubleshooting, I found that web workers were running disk intensive tasks.
+I started by disabling web workers, making Firefox became usable again.
+Howver, web workers are required in Firefox 49 to prevent crashes (Firefox 49.0 crashes with dom.workers,maxPerDomain set to 1).

 Setting 8 minimizes freezes to the UI after zooming in or out.